-The Torrens Project (EL5614) is a joint venture between Aeris Resources (70% interest) and Kelaray Pty Ltd (a wholly owned subsidiary of Argonaut Resources NL) and is exploring for iron-oxide copper-gold (IOCG) systems.
+Aeris’ newest greenfields exploration project is the Torrens Project (EL5614), a joint venture between Aeris (70% interest) and Kelaray Pty Ltd (a wholly-owned subsidiary of Argonaut Resources NL), which is exploring for iron-oxide copper-gold (IOCG) systems.

-EL5614 is located within the highly prospective Stuart Shelf Region of South Australia and lies within 50 kilometres of Oz Minerals’ Carrapateena deposit and 75 kilometres from BHP’s Olympic Dam mine (See Figure 10).
-The Torrens Anomaly, a large regionally significant coincident magnetic and gravity anomaly with a footprint in excess 160km2 (larger footprint than Olympic Dam) is located within EL5614.
+EL5614 is located within the highly prospective Stuart Shelf region of South Australia and lies within 50 kilometres of Oz Minerals’ Carrapateena deposit, 75 kilometres from BHP’s Olympic Dam mine and approximately 50 kilometres from BHP’s recent Oak Dam discovery.
+The Torrens Project covers a large regionally significant coincident magnetic and gravity anomaly with a footprint in excess of 120km2.

-Limited drilling, totalling six drill holes between 1977 and 2008 defined a large magnetite dominant with lesser hematite alteration system interpreted to form the distal component of a large IOCG system.
+Limited drilling, totalling only six drill holes between 1977 and 2008, defined a large magnetite dominant with lesser hematite alteration system interpreted to form the distal component of an IOCG system.
 Zones of anomalous copper mineralisation (≥0.1% Cu) were intersected from several drill holes with the most significant mineralised zone associated with TD2 (246m @ 0.1% Cu).